Amorymeltzer/ksp/README.md

 - SCANsat:
   - Are caps different?
   - Swap experiment and condition?
 Or just high?
 Or no condition?
-  - Make parallel with other experiments (sits not names, etc.)
+  - Make parallel with other experiments (sits not names, etc.).
+Have to redo scanSits, blah, but maybe more sense with sciDefs...
+Probably also affects sorting, which, yeah, okay, makes the status quo make sense, but still, it should be changed, right?
   - Wait, is SCANsat resource science scanning the same as the resource scan?
 Christ, that's annoying.
 It uses InSpaceHigh, not Recovery (see Kerbin value), so maybe different?
 Need to test with different games....
 - sbv values for recovery (partially done?) seem weird.
 Maybe double check the math throughout?
 The go up and down...
 - Put global biome first?
 Last?